qudo-code/svelte-sign-in-with-solana/README.md

 ![banner](/doc/banner.png)

 #### 🚨 Security Notice
 This is a POC to show high level patterns.
-You should generate more sucure one time use messages if using this in prod.
+You should generate more secure one time use messages if using this in production.

 # SvelteKit Sign in With Solana
 Example implementation of "Sign in With Solana" using SvelteKit.